idaholab/moose/modules/doc/content/help/faq/build_issues.md

   if `mamba activate moose` failed, see [Conda Issues](help/troubleshooting.md#condaissues) above.

   !alert note
-  When ever an update is performed in Conda, an update should also be performed on your MOOSE repo.
+  Whenever an update is performed in Conda, an update should also be performed on your MOOSE repository, and vice versa.
-  And vice versa.
 It is important to keep both of these in sync.

 - Verify the MOOSE repository is up to date, with the correct vetted version of libMesh: